zkhan93/zkhan93.github.io/articles/java/_posts/2015-01-21-client-server-in-java.markdown

 excerpt_separator: <!--more-->
 ---

-The following code demostrate how we can implement simple client server architecture in java Start `Server.java` in a terminal/command promt then open another command promt/terminal and start `Client.java` in it Server can handle new Clients on disconnection of previous one.
+The following program demostrate how we can implement simple client server architecture in java Start `Server.java` in a terminal/command promt then open another command promt/terminal and start `Client.java` in it Server can handle new Clients on disconnection of previous one.